Pests in Gardens and Landscapes: Quick Tips

 - Wash all bedding and clothing in hot (120°F) water and dry in a hot dryer.

-- Hire an experienced pest control professional.
-They have access to the most effective products.
+- Hire a reputable pest control company that has experience with bed bug management.
+They have access to the most effective monitoring techniques and management products.

 - Insecticides alone won’t control bed bugs.
-Remove infested materials, and seal hiding spots.
+Remove or heat-treat infested materials, and seal hiding spots to prevent future infestations.

-- Inspect after treatment to be sure bugs are gone.
+- Inspect after treatments to be sure bugs are gone.